LagoVista/docs/Scripting/Logging.md

 title: Logging
 keywords: workflow, logging, scripts

-status: readyforapproval
+status: approved
 created: 20171009
 updated: 20171013
-createdby: Kevin D. Wolf
+createdby: bytemaster-0xff
 updatedby: klworkman
 ---
 [Home](../Index.md) > [Scripting](Index.md)

-# Logging
+# Logging (EXPERIMENTEL)

 While developing your scripts, there are some options for writing data and messages to a log.